antonio-gabriele-rizzo/TechLab-M365-Portfolio/01-Tenant-Setup/Tenant-Setup.md

 To document the initial configuration and exploration of a Microsoft 365 tenant and gain familiarity with the Microsoft 365 Admin Center.

+This project establishes the foundation for all future Microsoft 365 administration activities by introducing the tenant structure, user management concepts, licence management, and administrative roles.

 ---

 ## Environment